jonnonz1/nz-statute-book/acts/public/2020/urban-development-act-2020.md

     (ii) the local authority has, under a Treaty settlement Act, entered into an agreement with the entity that provides a role for the entity, or a group represented by the entity, in the management of the reserve.
 Approvals by Minister of Conservation
 (8) Kāinga Ora must—
-  (a) submit to the Minister of Conservation for approval any provisions in a draft development plan that override, add to, or suspend provisions in a regional coastal plan; and
+  (a) submit to the Minister of Conservation for approval any provisions in a draft development plan that override, add to, or suspend provisions in a natural and built environment plan; and
   (b) if the draft development plan provides for the revocation or cancellation of a conservation interest in land that is not owned by Kāinga Ora, obtain the land owner’s agreement to the revocation or cancellation, subject to any conditions that the Minister of Conservation may impose on the use of the land.
 (9) If a specified development project is within, or includes any part of, the coastal marine area, a specified reserve, or land subject to any conservation interest, the following approvals of the Minister of Conservation are required for the development of the land under a specified development project before a draft development plan is publicly notified:
   (a) approval of any conditions applying to a proposal—
     (i) to set apart, classify, or vest an existing specified reserve or a proposed reserve:
     (ii) that relates to a covenant over land; and
-  (b) approval of any provisions of the draft development plan that override, add to, or suspend the provisions of a regional coastal plan.
+  (b) approval of any provisions of the draft development plan that override, add to, or suspend the provisions of a natural and built environment plan.
 (10) In approving the matters specified in subsections (8) and (9), the Minister of Conservation must— (a) have regard to the classification of the reserve and the purpose of the classification under the relevant provisions of the Reserves Act 1977; and
   (b) have regard to the values and significance of the coastal marine area, specified reserve, or land that is subject to a conservation interest; and